 Properties held in both years.
-The Company held eight properties throughout the first quarters of both 2004 and 2003.
-Revenues increased as a result of increased occupancy levels at several of the properties and the completion of the LA Fitness facility at Fort Washington, Pennsylvania, offset in part by a lower occupancy rate at Camp Hill Mall as the redevelopment program progresses.
-The decrease in operating expenses is primarily the result of capitalized development period costs of \$60,000, lower operating costs of \$262,000 attributable to lower occupancy levels at the Camp Hill Mall, and a reduction of approximately \$147,000 in bad debt expense incurred during the first quarter of 2003, offset by a net increase in other property expenses of \$90,000.
-Depreciation and amortization expense and interest expense increased primarily as a result of placing the LA Fitness facility in service during the first quarter of 2004.
-The increase in interest expense was offset by approximately \$173,000 of capitalized interest at the Camp Hill Mall.
+The Company held eight properties throughout the first six months of both 2004 and 2003.
+Revenues increased as a result of increased occupancy levels at several of the properties and the completion of the LA Fitness facility at Fort Washington, Pennsylvania, offset in part by a lower occupancy rate at the Camp Hill Mall as the redevelopment program progresses.
+The decrease in operating expenses is primarily the result of capitalized development period costs of \$150,000 and lower operating costs of \$245,000 attributable to lower occupancy levels at the Camp Hill Mall, offset by a net increase in other property expenses of approximately \$138,000.
+Depreciation and amortization expense increased primarily as a result of placing the LA Fitness facility in service during the first six months of 2004.
+Interest expense decreased as a result of capitalized interest at the Camp Hill Mall in the amount of \$432,000 offset, in part, by interest expense incurred as a result of placing the LA fitness facility in service during the first quarter of 2004.